 Question | Answer |

-Can a police officer involuntarily detain a person to get them on an EC? | A police officer can put a person in Protective Custody to take them to a hospital or withdrawal management facility. |
+Can a police officer involuntarily detain a person to get them on an EC? | A police officer can put a person in protective custody.
+Then, they can take them to a hospital or withdrawal management (detox) program. |

-What is the role of a police officer in the EC process? | Law enforcement can do welfare checks and, in some cases, take a person to a hospital or withdrawal management facility.
+What is the role of a police officer in the EC process? | Law enforcement can do welfare checks.
+In some cases, take a person to a hospital or withdrawal management (detox) program.
 They only get involved in EC or IC processes if the person has behavioral or substance problems that need police action. |

 Hospital & Physician Involvement